Thymis Documentation

 OCI-Container / Docker

-Run the Thymis Controller in a Docker/OCI container on x86_64 hosts.
+Run the Thymis Controller in a Docker/OCI container.

 If you already use Nix, you can also run the Controller with nix run.